Ludeo/delirium-orb-comparison/README.md

 In order to run the program you need to download the winrar archive (found in the releases) and extract it.
 Then start the .exe and it will show you the results.

+## Console Parameters
+    --league-names: Shows the current Leagues with a number that you can use with --league and -l
+    --league: Lets you pick the league with the number that you get from --league-names
+    -l: same as --league

 Here is a preview of the program